**Reasons to choose Kingston**

 **About this course**

-To place your studies in context, you’ll be able to volunteer for organisations such as victim support helplines, advocacy groups, justice campaigns and welfare charities.
+You’ll be encouraged to volunteer for relevant organisations such as victim support helplines, advocacy groups, justice campaigns, international charities and NGOs.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|